 The Developmental Model of Couples Therapy, pioneered by Ellyn Bader and Peter Pearson, offers a framework for understanding the natural stages and challenges couples face in their journey together.
 This model is built on the principle that healthy relationships are not conflict-free but are characterized by the ability to manage conflicts constructively.

 According to Bader and Pearson, couples progress through distinct developmental stages, each with its own tasks and opportunities for growth.
-Bader and Pearson emphasize the importance of “process processing” – taking the time to reflect on conflicts, identify underlying emotions and needs, and explore ways to meet those needs without compromising one’s partner.
+Bader and Pearson emphasize the importance of “process processing” – reflecting on conflicts, identifying underlying emotions and needs, and exploring ways to meet those needs without compromising one’s partner.

 The Developmental Model describes these stages using developmental challenges, not pathology.
 These stages are: